DR RACHEL HAMMERSLEY

 2013- Emily Mitchelson (part time) 'Agrarian Land Law and the Commonwealth Tradition'.

-2016- Meg Kobza (full time) 'Ulterior Identities: Anonymity in the London and Transatlantic Public Spheres'.
+2016- Meg Kobza (full time) 'The Social History of the Eighteenth-Century London Masquerade'.

 Journal articles: The Historical Journal, History of European Ideas, French History, Journal of British Studies, Journal of Eighteenth-Century Studies, European Journal of Political Theory, Australian Journal of Political Science, Critical Review of International and Social Political Philosophy, History of Political Thought.